Jonathan M. Karpoff

 Jon’s research seeks to understand how and when Adam Smith’s Invisible Hand works, or does not work, to coordinate economic activities and promote social well-being.
-This research addresses a wide range of topics, including fisheries management, natural resource regulation, trading volume, insider trading, dividend policy, organizational structure and performance, antitakeover regulation, shareholder activism, corporate governance, corporate boards, and the causes and consequences of corporate misconduct.
-In 2003 Jon was awarded the Griliches Prize in Empirical Economics for his research on leadership in arctic exploration.
+This research addresses a wide range of topics, from fisheries management to corporate governance and business misconduct.
+In 2003, Jon was awarded the Griliches Prize in Empirical Economics for his research on leadership in arctic exploration.
 His research on corporate financial scandals was recognized with the Best Paper Award at the University of Chicago’s CRSP Forum in 2006 and the William F. Sharpe (JFQA) Best Paper Award in 2009.
 Different papers won the CRSP Forum Best Paper Award again in 2008, the Best Paper Award at the George Mason University Conference on Corporate Governance and Fraud Prevention in 2009, the Best Paper Award at the Financial Research Association Conference in 2011, and the Best Corporate Finance Paper Award at the 2012 FMA meetings.
 In June 2014, Jon was named the 2015 recipient of the award for outstanding contribution to research in corporate governance by the Center for Corporate Governance, and in 2016 he was selected for induction as a Financial Management Association Fellow.
 Jon’s work also is frequently cited in media outlets – including The New York Times, The Economist, The Wall Street Journal, and National Public Radio.

 Jon is married and has four children.
-His personal interests include mountaineering and Adventure Skate Skiing.
-For information on Jon's research or teaching materials, visit http://faculty.washington.edu/karpoff/.
+His personal interests include mountaineering and Nordic skiing, including Adventure Skate Skiing.
+For information on Jon’s research or teaching materials, or his personal site, visit http://faculty.washington.edu/karpoff/.